-SCSA Re emaining Item Type Requested Description Cost Co ntingency Total C ost Life Safety/Fire Fire Sprinkler Extension (2019/20 Carryover) \$ 55,000 \$ 2,750 \$ 57, ,750 Add fire sprinklers to the Gate F entrance.
+SCSA Re emaining Item Type Requested Description Cost Co ntingency To tal Cost Life Safety/Fire Fire Sprinkler Extension (2019/20 Carryover) \$ 55,000 \$ 2,750 \$ 57,750 Add fire sprinklers to the Gate F entrance.
 The Santa Clara Fire Marshal has requested that fire sprinklers be installed at the Gate F entrance to mitigate potential fire risk beneath the existing ribbon boards.
-Public Safety Equipment GPS Software for Tracking Personnel (2019/20 Carryover) Add GPS software to track public satety personnel.
-Live tracking of law 25,000 1,250 26, ,250 -4 enforcement personnel is critical in providing an accurate picture of public safety coverage.
-This technology and software will allow the Command Post to know where our personnel are at all times and make necessary x assignment adjustments on the go.
+Public Safety Equipment GPS Software for Tracking Personnel (2019/20 Carryover) Add GPS software to track public safety personnel.
+Live tracking of law 25,000 1,250 26,250 • • enforcement personnel is critical in providing an accurate picture of public safety coverage.
+This technology and software will allow the Command Post X to know where our personnel are at all times and make necessary X assignment adjustments on the go.
 It is desired that the software also be capable of retaining data for historical analysis.
 The requested funding of \$25,000 is the initial purchase price for approximately 100 devices and the software.
-There is a monthly operating cost of \$30/month each; \$36,000 total Public Safety Body Worn Cameras (BWCs) (2019/20 Carryover) 150,000 7,500 157, ,50 Equipment Add BWCs for use by public safety personnel.
-BWCs are now standard issue in law enforcement and an expectation from the public, especially in contacts x that can turn negative.
+There is a monthly operating cost of \$30/month each; \$36,000 total Public Safety Equipment Body Worn Cameras (BWCs) (2019/20 Carryover) Add BWCs for use by public safety personnel.
+BWCs are now standard issue 150,000 7,500 157,500 • • in law enforcement and an expectation from the public, especially in contacts X that can turn negative.
 Issuing BWCs to all police staff for use during Stadium events would better protect all interests and provide the transparency that the public has come to expect.
-Public Safety Equipment Fencing on Tasman (2019/20 Carryover) 70,000 3,500 73, ,50 Equipment x Add fencing to prevent stadium event pedestrian traffic from crossing Dublic Cofety unsafely between Lafayette St. and the Tasman St. overcrossing.
-4 000 000 F0 000 1 050 00 Public Safety Street Signage (2017/18 Carryover) Add street signage.
-This item was brought before the SCSA Board and 1 ,000,000 50,000 1,050, ,00 Equipment approved in the 2017/18 budget.
-Staff has been working with the Department of Public Works, the Executive Director's office and the Chief of Police's office to identify appropriate locations on surrounding city streets (Great x America Parkway, Tasman Drive, etc.) to place signage to better protect, inform and serve patrons visiting Levi's [®] Stadium, non-event day traffic, Dublis Outsta community event advisories and emergency public safety and traffic 400.000 0.000 400 Public Safety Portable License Plate Reader/PTZ Cameras (2018/19 Carryover) 160,000 8,000 168, ,00 Equipment Purchase portable license plate readers.
-Placing temporary/moveable x license plate readers in remote stadium parking lots will provide better information and intelligence to the Command Post in order to deter crime and assist in apprehending crime suspects in the aftermath of an incident.
-Public Safety Equipment Public Safety Command Post Dispatch System (2018/19 Carryover) Add a system that will interface between the system that is used at Lewis 94,034 4,702 98, ,73 -4 Stadium to track all incidents/requests that occur during an event and the x City's Hexagon CAD system.
+Public Safety Fencing on Tasman (2019/20 Carryover) 70,000 3,500 73,500 Equipment X Add fencing to prevent stadium event pedestrian traffic from crossing unsafely between Lafayette St. and the Tasman St. overcrossing.
+Public Safety Equipment x Street Signage (2017/18 Carryover) Add street signage.
+This item was brought before the SCSA Board and approved in the 2017/18 budget.
+Staff has been working with the Department of Public Works, the Executive Director's office and the Chief of Police's office to identify appropriate locations on surrounding city streets (Great 1 1,000,000 50,000 1 ,050,000 America Parkway, Tasman Drive, etc.) to place signage to better protect, inform and serve patrons visiting Levi's® Stadium, non-event day traffic, community event advisories and emergency public safety and traffic Public Safety Portable License Plate Reader/PTZ Cameras (2018/19 Carryover) 160,000 8,000 168,000 Equipment Purchase portable license plate readers.
+Placing temporary/moveable x license plate readers in remote stadium parking lots will provide better X information and intelligence to the Command Post in order to deter crime and assist in apprehending crime suspects in the aftermath of an incident.
+Public Safety Equipment Public Safety Command Post Dispatch System (2018/19 Carryover) Add a system that will interface between the system that is used at Levi's 94,034 4,702 98,736 Equipment Stadium to track all incidents/requests that occur during an event and the X City's Hexagon CAD system.
 This will provide a seamless transition of data including calls for service, personnel assignments, and event tracking.
-Vertical Transp ort Elevator Door Replacement (2019/20 Carryover) 20,000 1,000 21, ,00 Replace and install new elevator doors on one of the freight elevators in the stadium.
-Subtotal CapEx Equipment Carryover Costs \$4 ,252,034 \$ 212,602 \$ 4,464, ,63 Stadium Warran ty-Related Carryover costs from the original Stadium Construction Budget for warranty- , . , , Construction ity-iterated related work. ¢ 1 .528.202 \$ 1.528.
-201 Sonstruction ,, - • + // , - Total CapEx Carryover Costs \$ 7 ,669,147 \$ 307,048 \$ 7,976, ,19
+Vertical Transpo ort Elevator Door Replacement (2019/20 Carryover) 20,000 1,000 21,000 · Replace and install new elevator doors on one of the freight elevators in the stadium. • • Subtotal CapEx Equipment Carryover Costs \$ 4 1,252,034 \$ 212,602 \$ 4 1,464,636 Stadium Warran ty-Related Carryover costs from the original Stadium Construction Budget for warranty- , , ,••• · • Construction related work. \$ 1 ,528,202 \$ 1 ,528,202 Total CapEx Carryover Costs \$ 7 7,669,147 \$ 307,048 \$ 7 ,976,195